Rice University: Student-run media

 The Rice Thresher is published every Wednesday and is ranked by Princeton Review as one of the top campus newspapers nationally for student readership.
 It is distributed around campus, and at a few other local businesses and has a website.
-The Thresher has a small, dedicated staff and is known for its coverage of campus news, open submission opinion page, and the satirical Backpage, which has often been the center of controversy.
+The Thresher has a small staff and has campus news, open submission opinion page, and the satirical Backpage, which has often been the center of controversy.
 The newspaper has won several awards from the College Media Association, Associated Collegiate Press and Texas Intercollegiate Press Association.

 The Rice Campanile was first published in 1916 celebrating Rice's first graduating class.
 It has published continuously since then, publishing two volumes in 1944 since the university had two graduating classes due to World War II.
 The website was created sometime in the early to mid 2000s.
-The 2015 won the first place Pinnacle for best yearbook from College Media Association.

 KTRU Rice Radio is the student-run radio station.
-Though most DJs are Rice students, anyone is allowed to apply.
-It is known for playing genres and artists of music and sound unavailable on other radio stations in Houston, and often, the US.
+It plays genres and artists of music and sound unavailable on other radio stations in Houston, and often, the US.
 The station takes requests over the phone or online.
 In 2000 and 2006, KTRU won Houston Press' Best Radio Station in Houston.
 In 2003, Rice alum and active KTRU DJ DL's hip-hip show won Houston Press' Best Hip-hop Radio Show.
 On August 17, 2010, it was announced that Rice University had been in negotiations to sell the station's broadcast tower, FM frequency and license to the University of Houston System to become a full-time classical music and fine arts programming station.
 The new station, KUHA, would be operated as a not-for-profit outlet with listener supporters.
 The FCC approved the sale and granted the transfer of license to the University of Houston System on April 15, 2011, however, KUHA proved to be an even larger failure and so after four and a half years of operation, The University of Houston System announced that KUHA's broadcast tower, FM frequency and license were once again up for sale in August 2015.
 KTRU continued to operate much as it did previously, streaming live on the Internet, via apps, and on HD2 radio using the 90.1 signal.
 Under student leadership, KTRU explored the possibility of returning to FM radio for a number of years.
 In spring 2015, KTRU was granted permission by the FCC to begin development of a new broadcast signal via LPFM radio.
 On October 1, 2015, KTRU made its official return to FM radio on the 96.1 signal.
 While broadcasting on HD2 radio has been discontinued, KTRU continues to broadcast via internet in addition to its LPFM signal.